ibm-cloud-docs/activity-tracker/teams_data_access.md

 {:note: .note}
 {:external: target="_blank" .external}

-# Using LogDNA groups to control LogDNA data access
+# Using groups to control data access
 {: #group_data_access}

-You can configure, control, and manage the LogDNA data that is available to users in your {{site.data.keyword.cloud}} account by configuring **groups** in the logging instance.
+You can configure, control, and manage data that is available to users in your {{site.data.keyword.cloud}} account by configuring **groups** in the logging instance.
 {:shortdesc}

 A **group** is comprised of **users** with authorization to specific data.

-Configuration of groups is only available in the *Paris* data center.
-{: important}

 ## Before you begin
 {: #groups_data_access_before_beginning}